yuvaldrori/documentation/_posts/docker/2015-06-10-getting-started.md

 ## 4. Step Definition

 Lastly we need to define the steps that will be run during our builds.
 This is done in the _codeship-steps.yml_ file.
+See [Steps]({{ site.baseurl }}{% post_url docker/2015-05-25-steps %}) for more information on how to define and run various commands.

 ```yml
 - service: app